rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/331_create-builds.md

 3. Under **Git info** tab, do the following.

-  ​    a.
+    a.
 In the **Build Name** field, enter a name for the build.

-  ​    b.
+    b.
 Select the build recipe as **Docker**.

-  ​    c.
+    c.
 In the **Repository (URL)** field, enter the URL of the git repository from which you want to create a build.
 For example, `https://github.com/rapyuta/io_tutorials`.

-  ​    d.
+    d.
 Optionally, if the git repository is a private git, then click the **Private Git** toggle button and select the credential from the **Credential** drop-down menu.
 If you have not created any secret for the repository, [create a source secret](/developer-guide/create-software-packages/secrets/sourcecode-repository/#creating-source-secret).** check link

-  ​    e.
+    e.
 Optionally, you can specify the **Context Directory** field by entering the path of the directory where you want to create the build.

-  ​    f.
+    f.
 Click **Next**.

   ![goo](/images/core-concepts/builds/build-creation/docker-recipe.png?classes=border,shadow&width=30pc)

 4. Under the **Build Info** tab, do the following.

-  ​    a.
+    a.
 In the **Architecture** area, select the processor architecture for the build.
 The available options are:

-  ​    <ul>
-  ​    <li>arm32v7</li>
-  ​    <li>arm64v8</li>
-  ​    <li>amd64</li>
-  ​    </ul>
+    * arm32v7</li>
+    * arm64v8</li>
+    * amd64</li>

-  ​    b.
+    b.
 In the **Dockerfile path** field, type the path of the docker file that contains the source code.

-  ​    c.
+    c.
 Optionally, if the build has ROS component, then click the **Has ROS Components** radio-button, select the ROS version as either **Kinetic** or **Melodic**, and if the build has a simulation option, click the **Has Simulation** radio-button.

-  ​    d.
+    d.
 Click **Next**.

   ![goo](/images/core-concepts/builds/build-creation/docker-build-info.png?classes=border,shadow&width=30pc)

   5. The **rapyuta.io** platform allows you to push and save the build image to an external docker registry or to pull an image from a private repository.
 To push or pull a docker image file, do the following.

-  ​    a.
+    a.
 Under the **Docker Secret** tab, click the **Docker Push Secret**  toggle button.

-  ​    b.
-In the **Image Repository** field, enter the URL of the private repository where you want to push and save the image for later usage.
+    b.
+In the **Image Repository** field, enter the URL of the private repository where you want to push and save the image for later usage. ​For example, *docker.io/your-username/repo-name*.

-​		  	For example,   ```docker.io/your-username/repo-name```.

-  ​    c.
+    c.
 From the **Push secret** drop-down menu, select the secret for the repository.
 If you have not created any secret for the repository, [create a secret](/developer-guide/create-software-packages/secrets/docker-registry/#creating-a-docker-secret).

-  ​    d.
+    d.
 Optionally, to pull a secured docker image to the docker file, click the **Docker Pull secret** toggle button and select the secret for the repository.
 If you have not created any secret for the repository, [create a secret](/developer-guide/create-software-packages/secrets/docker-registry/#creating-a-docker-secret).

+    {{%notice note%}}
-> **NOTE** : **Docker Pull Secret** field is only available if you are creating the build by docker recipe.</br>
+**Docker Pull Secret** field is only available if you are creating the build by docker recipe.
+{{%/notice%}}

-  ​    e.
+    e.
 Click **Next**.

   ![goo](/images/core-concepts/builds/build-creation/docker-push-secret.png?classes=border,shadow&width=30pc)

-TODO: Check link  The build is created.
  To view the details of the build, [click here](/developer-guide/create-software-packages/builds/build-creation/#viewing-build-details).

-  You can see the progress of the build, by clicking on the Build created in the **Builds** page.
+  * You can see the progress of the build, by clicking the build created in the **Builds** page.

-  Click on **SHOW MORE** to get more details about the build, it will take you to the **Details** tab of the build.
+  * Click on **SHOW MORE** to get more details about the build, it will take you to the **Details** tab of the build.

   ## Viewing Build Details